Deadwood Custom Cycles

 Q: What bikes do you own/ride?

-Q: What is your favorite bike your shop has built with a BAKER product in it?
+Q: What is your favorite shop bike with a BAKER product in it?

-Q: Do you have any interesting or funny BAKER related stories?
+Q: Any interesting or funny BAKER related stories?

 Q: Any cool news about your shop?